fluid-project/hearth/README.md

 ## Formatting

-To format your code using [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer), you can run:
+To format your code using [Laravel Pint](https://github.com/laravel/pint), you can run:

 ```bash
 composer format